ravimalde/ufc_fight_predictor/README.md

   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/model_performance.png" width=500>
 </p>

 The voting model comprised of a support vector machine and random forest classifier was the best performer.
-The voting classifier takes in the probabilities from both models and then computes the average of the two which then is output as the final prediction.
-Its model architecture is shown below:
+The voting classifier takes in the probabilities from both models and then computes the average of the two.
+This average is then output as the final prediction.
+The voting model architecture is shown below:

 <h5 align="center">Voting Model Architecture</h5>
 <p align="center">
   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/voting_architecture.png" width=700 align=middle>
 </p>

 An interesting insight from the model is the relative feature importances.
-These were produced using the random forest model as neither the overall stacking model nor the SVM and voting classifier models have the ability to produce feature importances.
-It is assumed that the feature importance of the stacking model is of a similar distribution to the random forest model.
+These were produced using the random forest model as neither the overall voting model nor the SVM model have the ability to produce feature importances.
+It is assumed that the feature importance of the voting model is of a similar distribution to that of the random forest.
 It appears age, win percentage, strikes landed per minute, takedown average and strikes absorbed per minute are the five best predictors of a fight.

 <h5 align="center">Relative Feature Importance</h5>
 <p align="center">